doomed-venet/100-days-of-code/log.md

 **Today's Progress**:  Started working on scikit learn today.
 Tried the Iris Classification problem in Jupyter notebook using SVM and K-NN learning methods.

 **Thoughts** : K-NN was new for me, and I am really fascinated to learn something so cheeky and smart way of learning.
 Whoever thought of this thing has all my respect.

+# 100 Days Of Code - Log

+### Day 50: July 14, 2020

+**Today's Progress**:  Learned about some basic feature preprocessing methods like feature normalisation and polynomial-features, learning methods like Ridge, Lasso and polynomial regression in Sklearn.

+**Thoughts** : 50th day it is!